deepj2013/koyal/README.md

-# mute / unmute button change
+# SVG to change
-# Font Static load

-# black bar remove with rounded corner
-# usecases
-# black bar remove and rounded corner
+# vedio cut from top and bottom
+# move up that section
-# arrow
+# arrow change for vedio
+# use case to put down
-# carsoule dot to change image
+# 3 dot below image
-# link with website
+# crop image